backupbrew/switchbrew/PCV services.md

 ### SystemClockContext

-This is an 0x20-byte
+This is an 0x20-byte struct.
-struct.

 ## ITimeZoneService

+This is
+"nn::timesrv::detail::<service::ITimeZoneService>".

 | Cmd | Name                      | Notes                                                                                                                                                                                                                                                             |
 | --- | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |